My Father's Shadow

 Two young brothers are playing in a house on the Nigerian countryside when they unexpectedly run into their father, Folarin.
 After the youngest son, Akin, begs for Folarin to spend more time with him, he agrees to bring them along to his work in Lagos.
 The family board a minibus, but it soon runs out of fuel and they are forced to hitchhike the rest of the way to Lagos.
 Once there, Folarin introduces his sons to his workplace, where it is revealed he has not been paid for six months.
 After a colleague tells Folarin that their manager should be back by nightfall, Folarin resolves to stick around Lagos with his children until then.

 Walking the city streets, Folarin and the children notice the persistent presence of the military.
 They do various activities together, visiting an amusement park, enjoying street food and swimming at the beach.
 Throughout the day, Folarin suffers from unexplained nosebleeds.
 He bonds with his children, teaching them the value of fraternal love and explaining that in his childhood, his own brother died from drowning.
-Afterwards, Folarin kept seeing visions of his brother's restless spirit, but the vision subsided when Folarin named his son Remi after his brother.
+Following his brother's death, Folarin kept seeing visions of his brother's restless spirit, which eventually subside when Folarin names his son Remi after his brother.

 As evening falls, the family returns to Folarin's workplace, where the manager has still not shown up.
 Folarin's colleague invites the family to go to a café with him, where they drink palm wine and watch a televised announcement about the 1993 Nigerian presidential election.
-Folarin's children learn that their father is having an affair with Abike, a young woman working at the café.
+Folarin leaves his children to talk to a young woman working at the café called Abike, but is followed by his son Remi who learns that his father is having an affair with her.
 When the Nigerian military announces that they have annulled the election, the café devolves into chaos as people angrily take to the streets.
-Folarin quickly flees the scene with his sons and tries to bring them home, but they are stopped at a military checkpoint by an aggressive soldier who claims to recognize Folarin from a violent incident in the previous week.
+Folarin quickly flees the scene with his sons and tries to bring them home, but they are stopped at a military checkpoint by an aggressive soldier who claims to recognize Folarin from a violent incident from the previous week.
 Folarin's nose bleeds heavily and they are eventually allowed to pass.

 Some time later, Folarin has died and Akin, Remi and their mother attend his funeral.[10]